zacaryn/scribeit/README.md

-# Meeting.AI
+# ScribeIt

-Meeting.AI is a SaaS platform that uses AI to transcribe and summarize audio/video content from meetings, lectures, and videos.
+ScribeIt is a SaaS platform that uses AI to transcribe and summarize audio/video content from meetings, lectures, and videos.
 It provides structured notes, key takeaways, and action items to help users save time and extract valuable insights.

 ## Features